 Ryan Wade Ruehlen (b.
-1984) is an interdisciplinary person who grew up in the rural high plains of western Kansas, the occupied lands and long held meeting grounds of the Arapahoe, Pawnee and Kansa Nations.
-They have made lengthy homes of Chicago IL, Boulder/Denver CO and currently resides in the Sonoran desert, in the middle of Tucson, AZ, which was built within, around and on top of the Tohono O’odham Nation.
-Many of their undertakings focus on collaborative efforts, prolonged projects and involvement with physical landscape.
-They melt feral actions and archives into blobs of light using an array of objects and recording processes.
-Whether working alone or collectively, relationships tend towards radical trust, technological nonchalance and improvisation.
+1984) is an interdisciplinary person who grew up in the rural high plains of western Kansas.
+Many of his undertakings focus on collaborative efforts, prolonged projects and involvement with variable landscapes across the western United States.
+He melts feral actions and archives into blobs of light using an array of objects and recording processes.
+Whether working alone or collectively, relationships tend towards radical trust, technological nonchalance, exploded listening and improvisation.
 All this stuff called 'art' is the terrifying sludge pulled from a dark river flowing from nowhere to nowhere.
-If we put too many words to something its meaning dissolves like a jellyfish in the sun.
-To not distinguish between failure and discovery.
-Constantly unsettle any feelings of self-assured knowledge.
-Exploded super-impositions.
-Flexing steel in a collapsing skyscraper is the sound of a thousand birds joyously singing.
-Music as flocking in and out of uniformity.
-Funny tangles of death and lapping waves.
-Radio as emotional weather.
-Lyric and poem through dirt rising in the air.
-Smashing of cathode vibration.
-Kairos in everyday life.